wincent/masochist/content/wiki/tmux cheatsheet.md

 ## Move current window to the left/right =

--   `:move-window -t +1`: move to the right
+-   `:swap-window -t +1`: move to the right
--   `:move-window -t -1`: move to the left
+-   `:swap-window -t -1`: move to the left

 ## Swap the current window with another

--   `:move-window -t N`: swaps current window with window at N
+-   `:swap-window -t N`: swaps current window with window at N
--   `:move-window -s N -t M`: swaps window at M with window at N
+-   `:swap-window -s N -t M`: swaps window at M with window at N

 ## Jump to previous/next window =